corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

     ![Enable local reflections](media/enable-local-reflections.png)

-After you enable local reflections, the scene is reflected in materials with the sufficient **glossiness threshold** (see below).
+After you enable local reflections, the scene is reflected in glossy materials.
+You can use the **glossiness threshold** (see below) to set how glossy materials should be to reflect the scene.

 ## Properties